 As my friend reminded me, we didn’t really have the knack.
 We smeared way too much masa on the husk, put too much meat down the center, and when we tried to roll the husk, we created giant globs of corn that was never going to steam through.
 It was a total bust and we had truly pathetic tamales to eat for all our efforts.
 But we had a good laugh over it, and this time she left the tamale-making to the little old ladies who had learned it at their grandmother’s knees, which we hadn’t.

 New friends crop up everywhere.
 Our Chamber of Commerce Leads group has produced a cadre of supportive, entertaining, delightful new friends.
-Going on a chamber retreat in the “Joye Mobile” van (with the stripper pole) has created many new friendships.
-Failing to switch from heater to air conditioning on the way into town nearly roasted the members.
-They survived and the trip out, with air conditioning, helped when they discovered the massive speakers in the ceiling and the radio with popular music.
-Chatting, dancing and clapping with fellow passengers is so much easier when you are seated around the sides instead of stuck in rigid rows of a regulation van.
+Going on tours in the “Joye Mobile” van (with the stripper pole) has created many new friendships.
+Chatting with fellow passengers is so much easier when you are seated around the sides instead of stuck in rigid rows.

 The people I particularly like to take on tours are new widows.
 The tragic loss of a husband through death or divorce can leave women almost catatonic in their grief.
 After a mourning period, it is important to get out into the world again.
 There is no better way to do it than to take a trip with other women who have suffered through the same traumas and need the support of other women.